The-going/evlproject/content/dovetail/altsched/_index.md

 {{% /argument %}}

 {{% argument leave_inband %}}
-A boolean indicating whether we are leaving the inband tasking mode, which happens when _prev_ is the autonomous core's [low priority placeholder task]({{< relref "#altsched-theory" >}}) standing for the inband kernel context as a whole.
+A boolean indicating whether we are leaving the in-band tasking mode, which happens when _prev_ is the autonomous core's [low priority placeholder task]({{< relref "#altsched-theory" >}}) standing for the in-band kernel context as a whole.
 {{% /argument %}}

 This routine performs an out-of-band context switch.
 It must be called